FlowFuse/website/src/handbook/company/values.md

 ### 🤝 Customer Empathy

-1. Be curious: Understanding starts with asking questions.
-Aim to get a deep understanding of their desires.
+1. Focus on the customer: We want them to be successful.
+Pay attention to competition, but put the customer first.
-1. It’s about the customer: pay attention to competitors, obsess over customers.
+1. Be curious, not judgemental: Understanding starts with asking questions.
+Aim to get a deep understanding of their desires and motivations.
-1. We listen to their feedback and respond quickly and respectfully.
-Customers can be frustrated, or potentially seem unreasonable.
+1. Listen to feedback and respond quickly and respectfully.
+Customers may be frustrated or potentially seem unreasonable - we are here to listen and help them move forward.
 [Apply optimism](#optimism), and be friendly.
-1. We show empathy, and our solutions aim to solve their problems effectively and efficiently.
+1. Show empathy in all interactions and choices.
+Our solutions aim to solve customer problems effectively and efficiently.